GDPR and AI: How Belgian SMEs Can Adopt AI Without Legal Risk

 Sales data analysis

 AI-powered analysis of sales figures may involve customer data.
 The key rule: aggregate and anonymise before feeding data into analytical tools.
 Work at the segment level, not the level of individual identifiable profiles.
+Done properly, using AI to analyse data and support your decisions remains fully compliant: aggregated data ("30% of our customers around Liège order on Tuesdays") is no longer personal data under GDPR once no individual can be re-identified.

 Document and invoice processing